ErikEJ/EFCorePowerTools/test/ScaffoldingTester/DockerPlayground/README.md

 This helps when wanting to quickly compare both of these paths as there are some minor differences between the two paths

+The repro procedures intentionally use named temp tables like `#OrderTable`, `#OrderSearchTable`, `#OrderSummaryTable`, and `#OrderLegacyTable` so the behavior is clearly about temp-table-backed procedures in general, not a special case for a table literally named `#Temp`.

 ## Setup/Build

 1. First you must build the database project